 UofU Piano Monster Concert

 Thank you for your interest in the UofU Piano Monster Concert!
 This event started in 1976!
-We have up to 15 pianos on stage at Libby Gardner Concert Hall.
-As the Community Liaison, I will communicate between you and the Director, Dr. Vedrana Subotic.
+Up to 15 pianos fill the stage at Libby Gardner Concert Hall.
+I am the Community Liaison and work with the Director, Dr. Vedrana Subotic.

 Intermediate piece: Beach Party Boogie.
 Four students allowed per teacher.